VasRep/Instagram_clone_database/README.md

 **Technologies Used:**

--   **MySQL & MySQL Workbench** – Use for database design, schema creation, constraints, triggers, views and analytical queries.
+-   **MySQL & MySQL Workbench** – Used for database design, schema creation, constraints, triggers, views and analytical queries.

 -   **Python**  - Performs data preprocessing using `modifying_keywords.py` by converting the nested `keywords.csv`  from `/in/` into the normalized relational tables `tags.csv` and `photo_tags.csv`,which are used by the database.The latter two CSVs are saved to the 	`/out/` folder.